Funding through the Office of Student Life

 Funding through Associated Students

 A.S.
-Student Commission on Racial Equality allocates money for funding requests that fall under their mission statement of Racial Equality and work with the group to give a workshop at their conferences.
+Student Commission on Racial Equity (SCORE) allocates money for funding requests that fall under their mission statement of Racial Equity and work with the group to give a workshop at their conferences.
 In order to receive funding from SCORE, send an email to email@example.com, have “funding request” in the subject of the email* in order to be added to our executive board meeting agenda.
-Once you have received a response, please attend our exec meeting which are every Wednesday at 8:00PM in the ONDAS Center to give a funding presentation. *It is highly encouraged to attend our general body meetings Wednesdays at 7:00PM in the ONDAS Center right before our exec meeting*.
-After you give your presentation we will vote as a board and you will receive a response within 24-48 hours on whether or not you have been approved, denied, or tabled.
+Once you have received a response, please attend our exec meeting.

 A.S.
-Student Initiated Recruitment and Retention If you are a UCSB club/organization that needs funding, AS SIRRC can provide you a maximum of $350 per school year.
+Student Initiated Recruitment and Retention (SIRRC).
+If you are a UCSB club/organization that needs funding, A.S.
+SIRRC can provide you a maximum of $350 per school year.

 Community Affairs Board (CAB) is an AS Board that provides funding for student activities and initiatives that positively contribute to the community.
 Check out their website for the full funding guidelines and procedures.